 Ammo crates can be stored in the open because inside they have a sealed metal foil casing which contains the shells, rockets, grenades, bullets etc.

-The trees before the fire.
+The trees and area before the fire.

 My short video about the location and building of the Russkoye depot.

 Video showing the fire at Kuzminka base fire.
 Like several others, this base was used as a hub for Russian army units which invaded Ukraine.
 Combat units would move to the base, pitch a camp and then enter Ukraine, either by train or road.
 With each carrying large quantities of ammunition and all camped close together, there was always a high fire risk, or ammo explosion.

 My video on Kuzminka.
 With both Kuzminka and Golovinka villages next to the base, I plumbed for naming it Golovinka.
 This is one of my earlier videos, so it’s a little basic and includes some rather cheesy music.
 But on the plus side, it gives you an idea of the epic numbers of Russian military vehicles and troops which passed through it.

 Kuzminka base is only 50km away from Ukraine’s eastern border.
 Until the 2014 invasion of Ukraine it was just another of Russia’s disused military bases.